kms15/digital-isolator/README.rst

 Status
 ======
-Schematic is complete, but the board layout has not been completed.
+The initial design (version 0.0) is complete, and ready for a prototype to be built.

 Features